slothAD/KindredCommands/README.md

   - Swaps steamIDs between two characters.
 Useful for "changing" a character.
 You can swap two active players, or swap back into a previously unbound body.
 Kicks affected players.
   - Example: *.swapplayers Bob Joe*
 - `.playerinfo (Player)`
-  - will list the player's steamID, online status, clan name, Position, and list all of their castles (with index ID, region, and time remaining on heart).
+  - will list the player's steamID, online status, last online time/date, max level reached, clan name, Position, and list all of their castles (with index ID, region, and time remaining on heart).
   - Example: *.playerinfo Bob*
 - `.idcheck (steamID)`
   - will see if a steamID is registered to a character, and if so, what character it is.
   - Example: *.idcheck 1234567890*
+- `.longestofflinecastles`
+  - will list all of the players who have been offline the longest and still have castles.
+  - Shortcut: *.loc*
 - `.settime (day) (hour)`
   - will set the in game time to a day and hour.
 Basically controls what the sun is doing.
 Careful of effects on hearts and horses.
   - Example: *.settime 1 8*